-Toyin Adesola, is a wellness coach, personal development and self-improvement strategist, social entrepreneur, author, speaker, sickle cell warrior and advocate.
+Toyin Adesola is wellness/ resilience coach, and impact strategist, social entrepreneur, author, speaker, artist, sickle cell warrior and advocate.

 Imagine living with a Chronic Illness that was so traumatic it almost destroyed your life.